No Result

 Be Realistic But Not Cruel

 Listen, I know the confusion around knowing when to reach out or how much.
-I understand the angst around not knowing when enough is enough, and we have overstepped our adult children’s boundaries.
+I get the worry about not knowing when enough is enough.
+Still, we must not cross our adult children’s boundaries.

-As parents, we easily justify reaching out to our adult children, but the line between what’s an acceptable way to reach out and what is not is very thin.
-And it can be difficult to differentiate the two.
+As parents, we easily justify reaching out to our adult children.
+However, the line between what’s an acceptable way to reach out and what is not is very thin.
+And it can be difficult to differentiate between the two.

-Making the empty nesting or estrangement journey about us is ineffective.
-It is healthier to try to see things from the perspective of our adult children.
-Try to be gracious enough to grant your adult children time away from you in peace, even if it is a very long minute.
+Try to be gracious enough to grant your adult children time away from you in peace, even if it is for a very long minute.
+You don’t know what they are dealing with.

 Group of Young Adults Hanging Out